 Self-Proclaimed Boogaloo Bois Member Admits to Illegally Possessing a Firearm after Previously Being Committed to a Mental Institution

-In San Antonio today, a federal grand jury indicted 21-year-old Cameron Emerson Casey Rankin, a self-proclaimed Boogaloo Bois member residing in San Antonio, pleaded guilty to a charge of illegally possessing a firearm after previously being judicially committed to a mental institution, announced U.S. Attorney Gregg N. Sofer and FBI Special Agent in Charge Christopher Combs, San Antonio Division.
+In San Antonio today, a federal grand jury indicted 21-year-old Cameron Emerson Casey Rankin, a self-proclaimed Boogaloo Bois member residing in San Antonio, on a charge of illegally possessing a firearm after previously being judicially committed to a mental institution, announced U.S. Attorney Gregg N. Sofer and FBI Special Agent in Charge Christopher Combs, San Antonio Division.

-U.S. Attorney Sofer commended the San Antonio FBI’s Joint Terrorism Task Force and the ATF investigated this case.
+U.S. Attorney Sofer commended the San Antonio FBI’s Joint Terrorism Task Force and the ATF for bringing Rankin to justice.
 Assistant U.S. Attorneys William R. Harris and Mark Roomberg are prosecuting this case on behalf of the government.

 This case falls within the purview of the Attorney General’s Task Force to Combat Violent Anti-Government Extremism.
 Launched in June 2020, the Task Force is dedicated to supporting the investigation and prosecution of any person or group who commits violence in the name of an anti-government ideology.